 “If the deal changes but the expectation of the borrower is not so much cause for concern if the banker has managed the expectations of the customer in the beginning.
-It is ideal of skilled loan officer who has seen enough of the perils and pitfalls of mortgages to educate the borrower that X might happen or Y might happen,” he says.
+It is ideal of a skilled loan officer who has seen enough of the perils and pitfalls of mortgages to educate the borrower that X might happen or Y might happen,” he says.

 The lender needs to map it all out for you.
 The customer is much more comfortable with any chances if the banker or broker has managed their expectations throughout the process, Reischer says.

 “There are curve balls thrown at even the best loan officers.
-For instance when the appraisal gets done, it might bring to light certain open violations and problems.
+For instance, when the appraisal gets done, it might bring to light certain open violations and problems.
 The lender might then have to put the loan into a different product,” he says.
 “The deal changes.
 Points might change.”